MagellanicGames/cs_mmml/README.md

 ### Compilation

 The source works well with either Mono or Visual C#.
-There are two provided source layouts, one that can be compiled from the terminal with a script file and one with a project file.
+Binaries compiled will work across all platforms, i.e: you compile it on Linux it'll still run in Windows.

 #### Linux/OSX
 To compile on in the terminal, ensure you either have Mono (https://www.mono-project.com/) or Visual C# compilers installed.
 Just run the script and you should have your shiny executable ready to run.